 In early April, we left Paris for our three weeks’ honeymoon.
 Our first stop was the City of Angels.
-Both of us are huge fans of La La Land (the first dance song of our wedding was ‘Planetarium Waltz’!), so we were so happy when we saw that we could do a 3-day stop over in Los Angeles on our trip to our final destination! (read about it here!)
+Both of us being huge fans of La La Land (the first dance song of our wedding was ‘Planetarium Waltz’!), we were so happy we could do a 3-day stop over in Los Angeles on our trip to our final destination! (read about it here!)

 As it was our very first time in Los Angeles, we wanted to see a little bit of everything.
 We decided to split our trip between the endless beaches of Venice and Santa Monica and the verdant hills of Griffith Park.
 While three days was not nearly enough to explore La La Land, I do feel we got a nicely balanced taste of what makes this city such a joy to visit.
 Here’s what we did, in hopes that it sparks your imagination or helps you with trip planning!

 Sunset strolls along the beach

 Before even landing, we could see from the plane all those perfectly neat residential districts lined up along the palm-studded streets of the 10 000 km2 LA County.
 I almost thought I had just arrived in Wisteria Lane (but not so desperate!).

 I arrived at the airport around noon and after getting our car, went straight away to Venice.
 Neat rows of storybook houses and other theaters and buildings of an astounding architectural diversity lined the edges of the equally neat palm-bordered streets on our way to the ever-cool-and-eclectic Venice.